 So, the limited risk I achieve by owning only ETFs.
 I also consider mutual funds, but I prefer to exit at a price I know instead of the end-of-day price.
 Additionally, I have been burned by previous ownership in individual names announcing bad news that then blows through stops.
 The ETFs hold multiple names so this type of single name shock.

-The limiting of risk and the low draw down I achieve by following a simple timing model much like Mebane Faber of the Ivy Portfolio fame.
+The limiting of risk and the low draw down I achieve by following a simple timing model much like Mebane Faber of the Ivy Portfolio fame (he’s also a top investing blogger).
 I use the 40 week moving average, which is nearly equivalent to the 10 month moving average that he expounds in his papers & books.
 It is just easier for me to get data on the 40 week average than the 10 month. i also use the 20 week moving average.
 Both of these moving average reduces the risk of holding during an extended downturn.
 Protection of capital is key for me.

 One of the things that I really try to limit is losses (duh).
 But you may be more aggressive about doing the same when you see the following.
 First, here is a great quote From Ken Fisher, Forbes, 1989: